BC Wolves: 2024–25 season

-In the LKL, after the slow start, the Wolves went on an amazing nine-game win streak - which resulted in an amazing home 100-82 win over Žalgiris Kaunas and an away 82-71 win over BC Rytas.
-For most of the season, Wolves were just behind Žalgiris and Rytas.
-From January, and in particular, after the elimination in the EuroCup, Wolves won just nine games out the remaining 22.
-This included losing not only to Žalgirs and Rytas, but also being sweeped by Lietkabelis, and even having upset losses to Šiauliai and Nevėžis.
-This resulted in Wolves plummeting to fifth-place, though a win over CBet resulted in the Wolves earning fourth place and home-court advantage, with a 20-16 record.
-Cowan was named the LKL MVP for the season.
+After their slow LKL start, the Wolves went on a nine-game winning streak which resulted in a home 100-82 victory against Žalgiris Kaunas and an away 82-71 win against BC Rytas.
+For most of the season, the club closely trailed Žalgiris and Rytas; however, particularly after their EuroCup elimination, the Wolves fell apart and won just nine of their remaining 22 games.
+This included losses to Žalgirs and Rytas, a sweep by Lietkabelis, and upset losses to Šiauliai and Nevėžis.
+The club fell to fifth-place before a victory against CBet moved them to fourth place and home-court advantage, with a 20-16 record.
+Cowan was named the season's LKL MVP.

-Wolves faced off CBet Jonava in the playoffs, a rematch from the 2023 LKL playoffs, which was won by CBet, as well as the King Mindaugas Cup quarterfinals - won by the Wolves.
-Wolves had struggled against CBet during their first three seasons - CBet, having a subpar 2024, managed to actually win the season series over the much stronger Wolves.
-In the 2024-2025 season, CBet won the regular season series - thus earning home-court advantage.
-What proceeded to happen became the story of the Wolves season - Wolves held a double-digit lead - before CBet made a comeback, cheered by their fans in Vilnius, and in the deciding seconds, took the home-court advantage with a 103-102 win in Vilnius - 1:0 series lead for CBet.
-In the rematch in Jonava, a largely different story took place, as CBet lost a double-digit lead - Wolves, however, could not capitalize, and lead by their leader Brandon Childress, CBet stunned the Wolves one more time, winning 102-98 and winning the series 2:0 - with the Wolves failing for the second time in three years to reach the semifinals, once again beaten by the much smaller CBet Jonava and ending another disappointing season on a whimper.
+The Wolves faced CBet Jonava in the playoffs, a rematch of the 2023 LKL playoffs (won by CBet) and the 2025 King Mindaugas Cup quarterfinals (won by the Wolves).
+Although the Wolves struggled against CBet during their first three seasons, the Wolves had won the season series and earned home-court advantage.
+In the LKL playoffs, history repeated as the Wolves lost a double-digit lead before CBet won 103-102 in Vilnius to take the series lead.
+In the rematch in Jonava, CBet lost a double-digit lead, before (led Brandon Childress) beating the Wolves 102-98 for the 2-0 series victory, ending the Wolves season on another whimper.

-After another season with failed ambitions and future forecasts regarding changes in gambling laws in Lithuania, one of the club's founders Gediminas Žiemelis decided to drop out as main sponsor.
-On 11 June, the club decided to not submit documents required for EuroCup participation and on the very next day, club's management sent request to LKL for the suspension of basketball club licence with an ambition to return to basketball activities after two-year hiatus.
+After another unsuccessful season and forecast changes to Lithuanian gambling laws, club founder Gediminas Žiemelis decided to withdraw his sponsorship.
+On 11 June 2025, the club decided not to submit documents required for EuroCup participation.
+The following day the club management asked the LKL to suspend its licence, intending to return to basketball after a two-year hiatus.

+Bankruptcy

+After the teams suspension was announced, news surged about unpaid wages during the last months of clubs operations.
+On March 30 2026, the club requested the LKL to extend the suspension of the licence, which was granted.
+On April 21 2026, the club has decleared bankruptcy.